glin/reactable/README.md

   minWidth = NULL,          # Min width of the column in pixels maxWidth = NULL,          # Max width of the column in pixels width = NULL,             # Fixed width of the column in pixels.
-Overrides minWidth and maxWidth class = NULL,             # Additional CSS classes to apply to cells style = NULL,             # Named list of inline styles to apply to cells headerClass = NULL,       # Additional CSS classes to apply to the header
+Overrides minWidth and maxWidth align = NULL,             # Column alignment.
+One of "left", "right", "center" class = NULL,             # Additional CSS classes to apply to cells style = NULL,             # Named list of inline styles to apply to cells headerClass = NULL,       # Additional CSS classes to apply to the header